Organize PDF Files Automatically

 Automatic PDF organization solves this by analyzing the information available about each file, including its filename, creation date, file size, and surrounding context, to determine the most appropriate category and location.
 Traditional approaches rely on filename pattern matching or metadata rules, which work only when files follow predictable naming conventions.
 AI-powered tools like Sortio take a fundamentally different approach, using large language models to interpret what each PDF likely contains based on semantic analysis of its filename and context, then generating an intelligent folder structure that groups related documents together.

-How Organize PDF Files Automatically Works
+How Organize PDF Files Automatically works in practice

 Automatic PDF organization operates across several dimensions depending on the tool and method used.